thaotrangnguyen03/MIS-311-/README.md

 Part 1: Data Analysis and Insight

-# Supermarket Sales Transaction Dataset

-## Dataset Overview
+# Dataset Overview

 This dataset contains transactional sales records collected from a supermarket retail business.
 The data is organised in a single worksheet named **sales**.

 The dataset consists of **254 rows** and **8 columns**, where each row represents one individual sales transaction.

-## Variables Description
+# Variables Description

 The dataset includes the following variables: